-However, the actual turnover and costs differ from the planned ones each year, which results - according to the performance scheme rules - to under- or overrecoveries.
+However, the actual turnover and costs differ from the planned ones each year, which turn - according to the performance scheme rules - to under- or overrecoveries.
 These deviations are settled via an adjustment mechanism.
 As a main rule the under- or overrecoveries of the particular year 'n' is adjusted in the calculation of the charging rate for the period of 'n+2'.

-Analysis of revenue change between 2023-2022:
+Analysis of revenue change between 2024-2023

-The amount of revenue for 2023 is HUF 59,705 million while it was HUF 60,379 million for 2022.
-The revenue variance between 2023 and 2022 comes from the following main items:
+The amount of revenue for 2024 is HUF 52,069 million while it was HUF 59,705 million for 2023.
+The revenue variance between 2024 and 2023 comes from the following main items:

-amounts in million HUF

 Deviation of the Revenue

+Revenue for 2024 52,069

+Change in the applicable amount of carry overs stemming from previous years for 2024 unit rate calculation resulting in revenue decrease in 2024 (7,252)

+Higher determined cost of the applicable unit rate resulting in revenue increase in 2024 2,987

+Decrease of traffic deviation from plan resulting in revenue decrease in 2024 (3,459)

+Other 88

 Revenue for 2023 59,705

-Decrease in underrecoveries of n-2 year in the applicable unit rate resulting in revenue decrease in 2023 (501)

-Higher determined cost of the applicable unit rate resulting in revenue increase in 2023 2,306

-Decrease of traffic deviation from plan resulting in revenue decrease in 2023 (1,511)

-Other (968)

-Revenue for 2022 60,379